Agricultural assessment program: overview

 Land included in agricultural assessments

-Agricultural assessments is limited to land used in agricultural production, defined to include cropland, pasture, orchards, vineyards, sugarbush, support land, and crop acreage either set aside or retired under Federal supply management or soil conservation programs.
+Agricultural assessments are limited to land used in agricultural production, including cropland, pasture, orchards, vineyards, sugarbush, land used to grow Christmas trees, support land, and crop acreage either set aside or retired under federal supply management or soil conservation programs.
 Up to 50 acres of farm woodland is eligible for an agricultural assessment per eligible tax parcel.
 Land and water used for aquacultural production are eligible, as is land under a structure within which crops, livestock or livestock products are produced.
-Land visibly associated with the owner's residence is ineligible.
+Land associated with the owner's residence is ineligible.

 Multiple land parcels

 Since farm operations often encompass more than one parcel, eligibility is determined by combining separately assessed parcels that are farmed together as a single operation.
-However, a separate application for each separately assessed parcel must be made.
+However, you must submit a separate application for each separately assessed parcel.
 A single operation is one distinct agricultural business enterprise.

 Gross sales value

 Gross sales value means the actual proceeds from sales of agricultural products.
 The landowner must adequately document sales for the assessor.
 Proceeds from all parcels used in a single operation may be combined to satisfy the average gross sales value requirement.
 If a crop is grown and processed on the farm, the value of the crop before processing must be used when computing its average gross sales value.
-When the farm woodland is eligible, proceeds from the sale of woodland products may be included in the computation of average gross sales value but only to a maximum of $2,000.
-The commercial horse boarding receipts can be generated wither through the boarding of horses or though the production for sale of crops, livestock, and livestock products or through both.
+When farm woodland is eligible, proceeds from the sale of woodland products may be included in the computation of average gross sales value up to a maximum of $2,000.
+Commercial horse boarding receipts can be generated through the boarding of horses or though the production for sale of crops, livestock, and livestock products, or both.

 Exceptions to the gross sales requirement

-No minimum gross sales value is required for crop acreage either set aside or retired under Federal Supply management or soil conservation programs.
+There is no minimum gross sales value required for crop acreage either set aside or retired under federal supply management or soil conservation programs.

-Agricultural assessment applies only to land and any posts, wires and trellises used to support vines or trees for the production of fruit on eligible land.
+Agricultural assessments apply only to land and any posts, wires, and trellises used to support vines or trees for the production of fruit on eligible land.
 The program does not apply to farm buildings, residences, and other improvements.
-Farm buildings and structures may qualify for other property tax benefits under Real Property Tax Law.
-See Farm building exemptions brochure for details.
-However, land under farm building and structures that produce qualified crops, livestock or livestock products may in certain circumstance receive and agricultural assessment.
+Farm buildings and structures may qualify for a separate exemption; see farm building exemptions for details.
+However, land under farm buildings and structures that produce qualified crops, livestock, or livestock products may under certain circumstances receive an agricultural assessment.

 The application procedure

-Next, the landowner, transfers this soil information to the "Application for an Agricultural Assessment" (form RP-305), available from the assessor's office and indicates any farm woodland on the parcel.
-The landowner submits the completed RP-305 application form along with copies of the completed APD-1 soil group worksheet and the soil map to the assessor by taxable status date.
+You should transfer the soil information to Form RP-305, Agricultural Assessment Application, and indicate any farm woodland on the parcel.
+The landowner submits the completed Form RP-305 along with copies of the completed APD-1 soil group worksheet and the soil map to the assessor by Taxable Status Date.

-In most towns, the taxable status date is March 1, but it is advisable to confirm this with the assessor.
-Landowners must file an application each year with the local assessor.
+In most towns, the Taxable Status Date is March 1, but you should confirm this with the assessor.
+You must file an application each year.
 After the initial application, a short version may be used if there have been no changes since the previous year's application.
-See Form RP-305-r, Agricultural Assessment Application Renewal.
+See Form RP-305-r, Agricultural Assessment Renewal Certification.

 Amount of assessment reduction

-After deciding whether the parcel, or any part of it, is eligible for an agricultural assessment, the assessor calculates such assessment by multiplying the acreage in each soil group and farm woodland by the applicable agricultural assessment value.
-The sum of the values is multiplied by the municipality's latest State equalization rate or special equalization rate.
-The resulting figure is the agricultural assessment for the eligible land in the parcel.
+After deciding whether the parcel—or any part of it—is eligible for an agricultural assessment, the assessor calculates the assessment by multiplying the acreage in each soil group and farm woodland by the applicable agricultural assessment value.
+The sum of the values is multiplied by the municipality's latest state equalization rate or special equalization rate.
+The resulting figure is the agricultural assessment for the eligible land on the parcel.
 This amount is compared to the assessed value of the eligible land.
 Any assessed value above the agricultural assessment is exempt from real property taxation.
 In other words, taxes on eligible farmland are based on the land's agricultural assessment rather than its full assessment.

 Finding out about the status of an application

-If a landowner includes a self-addressed, stamped envelope with the application, the assessor must notify the landowner of the approval, modification, or denial of the application.
-The assessor will inform the applicant at least ten days before the date for hearing assessment complaints which in most towns is the fourth Tuesday in May.
+If you include a self-addressed, stamped envelope with the application, the assessor will notify you of the approval, modification, or denial of the application at least ten days before the date for hearing assessment complaints, which in most towns is the fourth Tuesday in May.
 If an application is denied, the assessor must also state the reason on the form.
-For applications approved, the assessor must show how the total assessed value is apportioned between the eligible and ineligible parts of the property for the current year and prior year.
-A landowner may request the municipal or school tax collector to disclose the dollar value of reduction in tax liability attributable to lands receiving an agricultural assessment.
+For approved applications, the assessor must show how the total assessed value is apportioned between the eligible and ineligible parts of the property for the current year and prior year.
+You may request that the municipal or school tax collector disclose the dollar value of reduction in tax liability attributable to lands receiving an agricultural assessment.

 Farmland that is taken out of agricultural production